ANURAGX/JazzyListFragment/README.md

 =====

 Ever wanted to have animated list view for LIST FRAGMENTS,but unable to achieve it.
-Now here's a simple and smarted way of having Jazzy list view for your list fragments.
+Now here's a simple and smarter way of having Jazzy list view for your list fragments.

 Animations Available
 --------